 Here are some of the most important things we considered when purchasing this type of watch:

 Silicone or Metal Strap

-It is also best that you opt for non-bulky models because paramedics move fast on the jobs and there are lots of things the watch can get caught on, ending up with a broken watch strap.
+It is also best that you opt for non-bulky models because paramedics move fast on the jobs, and there are many things the watch can get caught on, ending up with a broken watch strap.

 Easy To Clean

-Things are expected to be messy when you’re a paramedic and most need to wash and sanitize their watches constantly.
-Paramedics are always in contact with different types of fluids and things can get quite nasty so it needs to easily rinsed and washed.
-Things can get to the point where some paramedics actual wash them in the dishwasher (not something we recommend- but many of the picks on this list are waterproof to 100M or more so can definitely be scrubbed and submerged).
+Things are expected to be messy when you’re a paramedic, and most need to wash and sanitize their watches constantly.
+Paramedics are always in contact with different types of fluids, and things can get quite nasty, so it needs to be easily rinsed and washed.
+Things can get to the point where some paramedics actually wash them in the dishwasher (not something we recommend- but many of the picks on this list are waterproof to 100M or more, so they can definitely be scrubbed and submerged).

 An easy-to-read display is a must.
 Look for a watch with a clean design with a clearly visible second hand or digit.
 It’s critical to be able to read the second hand for taking an accurate pulse.
 Look for a durable watch face, best if the material is scratch-proof that will remain crystal clear even after wear and tear.